circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 If build speed, or bugs introduced by new Homebrew updates, are of a concern, this can be disabled.
 On average, this can save 2-5 minutes per job.

-To disable this feature, define the `HOMEBREW_NO_AUTO_UPDATE` environment variable config.yml in your job:
+To disable this feature, define the `HOMEBREW_NO_AUTO_UPDATE` environment variable within your job:

 ```yaml
 version: 2.1